-National Geographic’s new COVID-19 Emergency Journalism Fund provides a series of grants to top quality storytellers and journalists (individuals, not institutions) who may be “stuck” all over the world.
+National Geographic’s new COVID-19 Emergency Journalism Fund will provide a series of grants to top quality storytellers and journalists (individuals, not institutions) who may be “stuck” all over the world.
 They want to engage them to produce “hyper-local” reporting to address and meet the needs of the most vulnerable and underserved populations negatively impacted by COVID-19.
 National Geographic will support stories on medical and health impacts, but will also encourage reporting that covers social, emotional, economic, education, and equity issues as well.
-This call for proposals is reviewed on a rolling basis.
-Applications may be submitted until further notice.
-National Geographic’s aims to send out decisions every two weeks, but the volume of submissions might slow that process at times.

-The Rory Peck Trust have launched a COVID-19 Hardship Fund which aims to support freelance journalists during the pandemic.
-This fund is used to provide practical and financial support to freelance journalists whose work and livelihoods have been affected by COVID-19.
+The Rory Peck Trust have also launched a COVID-19 Hardship Fund which aims to support freelance journalists during the pandemic.
+This extraordinary fund will be used to provide practical and financial support to freelance journalists whose work and livelihoods have been affected by COVID-19.

 Reporting Democracy is issuing Coronavirus Story Grants for stories that reveal how the Covid-19 crisis is reshaping politics and society in Central, Eastern, and Southeast Europe.
 Successful proposals will receive a grant of between 500 and 2,500 euros.
 The call is open to freelance and staff journalists from the Visegrad Four countries of Poland, Czech Republic, Slovakia, and Hungary, as well as the Balkan countries of Romania, Moldova, Bulgaria, Serbia, Croatia, Bosnia and Herzegovina, Montenegro, Kosovo, Albania, North Macedonia, and Greece.
 More details here.

-Splice was working with Facebook to distribute $5,000 micro-grants in support of small- to mid-sized news orgs and their freelancers in Asia financially affected by Covid-19.
-The applications are closed.
+Splice is working with Facebook to distribute $5,000 micro-grants in support of small- to mid-sized news orgs and their freelancers in Asia financially affected by Covid-19.

 NOTE: You can find more Funding Opportunities here.